Lead and follow: Obstruction avoidance

 A general rule is that both leader and follower watch each other's back in a dance hall situation.
 Collision avoidance is one of the cases when the follower is required to "backlead" or at least to communicate about the danger to the leader.
 In travelling dances, such as waltz, common follower signals of danger are an unusual resistance to the leader, or a slight tap by the shoulder.
 In open-position dances, such as swing or Latin dances, maintaining eye contact with the partner is an important safety communication link.

 Weight transfer

 For partner dancers, using weight transfers is a way for a leader to communicate a 'lead' for a dance step to a follower.

-In another example, for a leader to have their follower walk forwards while connected, the leader begins by taking his or her center back, indicating a backward walking move.
+In another example, for a leader to have their follower walk forwards while connected, the leader begins by taking their center back, indicating a backward walking move.
 As the partners' arms/points of contact move away from each other, they develop tension, which the follower may either break by dropping their arms or breaking the hold, or 'follow' by moving.

 A more experienced leader may realize (if only on an unconscious level) that the most effective execution of even this "simple" step is achieved by preparing for movement before the step begins.

 The leader-follower connection facilitates this.
 The principles of leading and following are explored in contact improvisation of modern dance.